Noncommutative Motives I: A Universal Characterization of the Motivic Stable Homotopy Theory of Schemes: Preliminaries I: Higher Category Theory

 and therefore, a new one $N(\M^c)[W_c^{-1}]\to N(\N_c)[W_c'^{-1}]$ through the choice of fibrant-replacements in the model category of marked simplicial sets.
 It is the content of \cite[1.3.4.21]{lurie-ha} that if the initial Quillen adjunction is an equivalence then this map is will also be.

 Thanks to the results of \cite{dugger-combinatorial} we know that every combinatorial model category is Quillen equivalent (by a zig-zag) to a simplicial combinatorial model category.
 The previous discussion implies that the underlying $(\infty,1)$-category of a combinatorial model category is always presentable.
-In particular, it admits all limits and colimits which, again by the results of \cite{dugger-combinatorial} together with the Theorem 4.2.4.1 of \cite{lurie-htt}, can be computed as homotopy limits and homotopy colimits in $\M$ (see the Propositions 1.3.4.23 and 1.3.4.24 of \cite{lurie-ha}).
-Moreover, combining the Theorem 4.2.4.4 of \cite{lurie-htt} again with the main result of \cite{dugger-combinatorial} we find that for any combinatorial model category $\M$ and small category $I$, there is an equivalence
+In particular, it admits all limits and colimits which, again by the results of \cite{dugger-combinatorial} together with the Theorem 4.2.4.1 of \cite{lurie-htt}, can be computed as homotopy limits and homotopy colimits in $\M$, namely, an object $X\in \M$ is an homotopy limit (resp. colimit) of a diagram $I\to \M$ if and only if it is a limit (resp. colimit) in $N(\M)[W^{-1}]$ of the composition $N(I)\to N(\M)\to N(\M)[W^{-1}]$, now in the sense of $(\infty,1)$-categories (see \cite[1.3.4.23 and 1.3.4.24]{lurie-ha}).